Nexmo/nexmo-developer/_documentation/conversation/code-snippets/conversation/delete-conversation.md

 # Delete a Conversation

-In this code snippet you will see how to delete a specified Conversation.
+In this code snippet you learn how to delete a specified Conversation.

 ## Example